ThomasKimble/ThomasKimble.github.io/_projects-robotics/predictive-drone-swarms-with-limited-fov.md

 the *x = −2.5m* axis, giving us all of the end positions *p<sub>end,i</sub>*.
 All agents are initialised at l east *d = 0.3m* apart thus avoiding collisions at initialisation..

-# Results

-Here we can see three examples with N=3, 6 and 9 agents, with the following parameters:
+Here we can see three examples if collision free trajectories with N=3, 6 and 9 agents, with the following parameters:

 * **Initialisation method**: most
 * **FOV width angle**: α=60°
 * **FOV height angle**: β=45°

-Collision free trajectories were generated in each of the three examples,

 <div class="container">
   <div class="column justify-content-start">